 I grew up in the belly of rural Kentucky, within a quaint town where strangers are not hard to find.
 It is the kind of a place that is easily forgotten once you pass it on the interstate headed to more vivid and lively scenes.
 Kentucky has so many picturesque areas but the smaller towns can be gloomy.
 I have only ever lived in rural areas and though the quiet has a way of being very loud at times, it can also serve as a companion for finishing a piece.
 A great portion of my paintings have found completion here, surrounded by quiet hills and rustling masses of graceful trees.

 I feel that art can be enriched with history, if an artist is willing to be honest and open.
 The past is not opaque but it also isn't transparent and I'd be fibbing if I said that my artwork isn't, in part, reminiscent of my personal experiences.
 My art is flecked with laughter, screams and lessons from my past and present.
 The good thing about having a past, is that as an artist I can share my truths and give a peek behind ''the mask''.
 Art is such a beautiful thing because you truly never know the depth of someone's story.
-It's fascinating and it feels as if you're part of that unfolding tale as you glance or observe their creations.
+It's fascinating and it feels as if you are part of that unfolding tale as you glance or observe their creations.
 Creating is very personal and important to me.
-In a sense I feel like I'm letting people ''in''.
-I feel like I'm no longer hiding, like I'm able to be myself.
+In a sense I feel like I am letting people ''in", like I am able to be myself.

 I create what I feel.
 Different pieces mean different things to me.
 One thing that I have realized is that I can never decide or anticipate how someone else interprets my art.
 At the end of the day, you see what you see and that is good.
 That is a gift.